codingmatty/cloudbudget-legacy/README.md

 * Transactions can be added, edited and deleted.
 * Monthly spendable plan can be changed.
 * View amount spendable today, this week and this month.
-* Plan persistance.
+* Plan persistence.
-* Transaction persistance.
+* Transaction persistence.

 ## Roadmap
 ---